 The history of aromatherapy

-The true birth of thearomatherapy is to be credited to the gattefossé chemist in 1928.
-It is by working on perfumes that M R. Gatefossé rediscovered, following an accident, the virtues of essential oil.
+The real birth of aromatherapy is to be credited to the chemist Gattefossé in 1928.
+It was while working on perfumes that Mr R. Gatefossé rediscovered the virtues of essential oils, following an accident.

-The premics of aromatherapy
+The beginnings of aromatherapy

-Phytotherapy to aromatherapy
+From phytotherapy to aromatherapy

 Aromatherapy and our century